cs-fullstack-master/javascript-concept-review-level-2/README.md

 ```
 ### 3b: Return last n number of elements

-Write a JavaScript function to get the last n element(s) of an array.
+Write a JavaScript function called `last` to get the last n number of element(s) of an array.
 Passing a parameter 'n' will return the last 'n' elements of the array.

 ex:
 ```